• Skip to primary navigation

 Slow Cooker Lamb Casserole

-A delicious warming lamb casserole to make in the slow cooker, perfect for winter and full of vegetables.
+A delicious warming lamb stew to make in the slow cooker, perfect for winter and full of vegetables.

 Print Pin Rate Save Saved!